oemof/oemof-solph/docs/introductory_tutorials/ev_charging.rst

     Driving pattern

 .. admonition:: Learning
     :class: important

-    The model balances supply and demand.
-Operation is optimised so that the total costs are minimised (or revenue is maximised).
+    The model balances supply and demand along flows in a graph based model.
+    The operation is optimised so that the total costs are minimised.

 You can get the complete (uncommented) code for this step:
 :download:`ev_charging_1.py </../tutorials/introductory/ev_charging/ev_charging_1.py>`